tinkkit/tink-checkbox-angular/README.md

 ## What is this repository for?

-The Tink Checkbox Angular Directive gives you the possibility to create nested checkboxes, where the child elements will influence the state of the parent checkbox.
+The Tink checkbox Angular directive gives you the possibility to create nested checkboxes, where the child elements will influence the state of the parent checkbox.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ## Setup